 Seeds of Hope

-The Spring 2024 Seeds of Hope granting cycle is now open!
-Completed applications must be received by 11:55 PM Eastern on April 15, 2024.
+The Fall 2024 Seeds of Hope granting cycle is now closed.
+The Spring 2025 granting cycle will open January 15, 2025.
 Please contact Jenna Yango Leonard at grants@united-church.ca for more information or to talk about your project.
-Follow us on Social Media and sign up for our newsletter to stay up-to-date with the latest granting and Foundation news.
+Follow us on social media and sign up for our newsletter to stay up-to-date with the latest granting and Foundation news.
 We can’t wait to hear about your plans!

-**Please note that Embracing the Spirit and New Ministry Grants will not be available in 2024 as these programs have been put on hold as we embrace the exciting transition into the United Church of Canada’s new strategic plan.
+**Please note that Embracing the Spirit and New Ministry Grants will not be available in 2024.
+These programs have been put on hold as we embrace the exciting transition into the United Church of Canada’s new strategic plan.

 Plant a seed of hope that will grow into powerful ministry